 On the other hand, when the prices of goods and services decline, it is known as deflation.
 Deflation indicates that the economic conditions of a country are worsening following massive unemployment and low productivity.
 Sometimes, people confuse the term “Deflation” with “disinflation.”
 However, both concepts are different.
 While deflation implies a decrease in the price levels, disinflation suggests a slower pace of inflation or a gradual increase in prices.

-Inflation and deflation can damage the economy based on price changes’ underlying reasons and pace.
+Based on price changes’ underlying reasons and pace, inflation and deflation can damage the economy.
 The central bank keeps a tab on the basket components’ price movement to gauge the purchasing power of the nation’s currency.
 By tracking the level of inflation or deflation, the government can take steps to curb them at the right time through fiscal policies.

-Measures used to evaluate the overall state of the economy is known as Economic indicators.
+Measures used to evaluate the overall state of the economy are known as Economic indicators.
 Government agencies or private think tanks generate economic indicators through sampling and analyzing data.
 Some of the widely used economic indicators are Gross Domestic Product, Purchasing Managers Index Or PMI Manufacturing & Services, Consumer Price Index, Minutes of the Central Bank, and Unemployment data.
-These indicators have a specific date of release so that individuals or organizations tracking them can be prepared ahead.
+These indicators have a specific release date so that individuals or organizations tracking them can be prepared ahead.

-On the other hand, Lagging indicators provide signals only after a significant event has happened.
+On the other hand, Lagging indicators only provide signals after a significant event.
 These indicators only depict broader trends but do not project anything.
 The unemployment rate, GDP, trade balance, interest rates, and corporate profits are some instances of lagging indicators.